“We need a poster!” Can we have a page in the magazine? I’ve shot this video on my iPhone.”

 If you need help thinking about your channels and content, check out my Introduction to internal communication channels or How to be an internal communicator Online Masterclasses. you can enrol and start learning today.

 Here Kate Jones, (pictured), Head of internal communicates at Atkins and a firm believer in IC skills, measurement and people-powered change writes for my blog about choosing the right channel for the job.

 Plus she shares an infographic she has created to help you make that choice.

 Kate started her IC career straight from uni in ‘the great editorial era’ and has been an interested observer and participant in our move to the era of engagement.

-Choose your weapon: the right channels for comms and engagement
+How to choose the right channels for comms and engagement

 I’ve found that no matter how long I work in IC (18 years and counting), no matter the organisation (three so far and countless clients agency-side), no matter the message (change, new systems, new processes, new people), stakeholders can’t help but start with “the pretty”.